- Economic Development

 Waukee offers a safe and family-friendly environment featuring quality parks, schools and trails.
 Frequent community events draw thousands of residents and visitors each year.
-And Waukee Parks & Recreation and the Waukee Public Library consistently churn out engaging programs for people of all ages.
+Waukee Parks & Recreation and the Waukee Public Library consistently deliver engaging programs for people of all ages.
 Due to recent commercial growth, Waukee residents also have more access to nearby personal and professional services than ever before.

 Waukee Community School District

-The Waukee Community School District (WCSD) is currently the seventh-largest school district in Iowa serving more than 11,500 students from Waukee, Clive, Urbandale and West Des Moines, as well as open enrolled students from other communities outside the 55 square miles of district boundaries.
+The Waukee Community School District (WCSD) is the sixth-largest school district in Iowa serving more than 13,000 students from Waukee, Clive, Urbandale and West Des Moines, as well as open enrolled students from other communities outside the 55 square miles of district boundaries.
 For more than 100 years, the district has been committed to delivering a curriculum that is rigorous, relevant and promotes high levels of engagement.
-The student body ranks high nationally on every measure of academic progress.
-And, the WCSD has one of the highest graduation rates in the state at 99 percent.
+The student body ranks high nationally on every measure of academic progress, and the WCSD has one of the highest graduation rates in the state at 99 percent.
 The WCSD’s Apex Program students also add value to business partners while exploring career possibilities identified by economic trends within our metro area and state.
 Learn more about APEX.